MichaelSpeckhart/NumericalAnalysisCapstone2023/README.md

-# A Programing Platform for Numerical Anaylsis - Backend
+# A Programming Platform for Numerical Analysis - Backend

-The goal of this project is to learn Numerical Anaylsis through programming.
-We did the by devloping a library of matrix operations and solvers in C++ with no dependecies.
-We aimed for accesiblty and high prefomance by making a front end website to demonstrate the operations as well as developing parallel versions of the algorithms.
+The goal of this project is to learn Numerical analysis through programming.
+We developed a library of matrix operations and solvers in C++ with no dependencies.
+We aimed for accessibility and high performance by making a front-end website to demonstrate the operations as well as developing parallel versions of the algorithms.